Metathesus/Handbrake-batch-split/README.md

 How it works:
 - From HANDBRAKE
     1) Open a only one file
-    2) Apply your presets (including or not the chapter or time range to cut)
+    2) Apply your presets (including or not the frame/chapter or time range to cut)
     3) "Enqueue"
     4) From "Queue" go to "Options"
     5) "Export the queue (CLI Only)"